adamsalter/sitemap_generator/README.md

     map.connect 'location/:state/:city/:zipcode', :controller => 'zipcode', :action => 'index'

-Don't tell me it's trivial because it isn't.
+Don't tell me it's trivial, because it isn't.
 It just looks trivial.

 So my solution is to have another file similar to 'routes.rb' called 'sitemap.rb', where you can define what goes into the Sitemap.